BattMoTeam/battmo.org/README.md

-# battmo.org
+# battmoteam.github.io
-A repository for the battmo.org website
+A repository for the battmoteam.github.io website.